AsiiaPine/ice_runner/README.md

 # TODO:
-- [ ] Fix the command sending rate of ice_commander
+- [ ] Fix the filepaths to logs
+- [ ] Fix issue with log files truncation